m-masterton/Max-Notes/Zettlekasten/Functions.md

 ### Inverse Functions

 Given a function $f: S \to T$, under what circumstances can define an inverse function from $T$ to $S$, sending everything back to where it came from.
-TO define
+To define such a function, we need:
+1. $f$ to be onto (otherwise some elements of $T$ will not have anywhere to go),
+2. $f$ to be
 ___
 ### References